Recently, I’ve been thinking that there are certain things that always happen when you return home from study abroad…

 7. Ordering things in English becomes an actual challenge.
 As does apologising for things: ‘Pardon‘.
 ‘Why are you saying pardon, I demand a sorry right now‘.

-Sophie Nadeau currently resides in the beautiful British countryside.
-With a love of history, photography, and all things France related, she runs www.solosophie.com when she's not chasing after the next sunset shot or consuming her weight in sweet food.
+Sophie Nadeau loves dogs, books, Paris, pizza, and history, though not necessarily in that order.
+A fan of all things France related, she runs www.solosophie.com when she's not chasing after the next sunset shot or consuming her weight in sweet food.

 solosophie is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate I earn from qualifying purchases.